Sandra Sabattini: Life

-Sabattini was born on 19 August 1961 at the Ceccarini Hospital in Riccione, Province of Rimini, to Giuseppe Sabattini and Agnese Bonini, the elder of two children.
-The family lived in the rectory of the church of Madre del Bell'Amore in Cella, in the comune of Misano Adriatico: Agnese's brother, Giuseppe Bonini, was priest there.
+Sandra Sabattini was born on 19 August 1961 at the Ceccarini Hospital in Riccione, Province of Rimini, to Giuseppe Sabattini and his wife Agnese Bonini.
+She was the first of the couple’s two children.
+The family lived in the rectory of the church of Madre del Bell'Amore in Cella, in the comune of Misano Adriatico: Agnese's brother, Giuseppe Bonini, was a priest there.
 Sabattini was baptised in the church the day after her birth.
 On 1 October 1965, Giuseppe was appointed as parish priest of the newly-formed parish of San Girolamo in Rimini; the family followed Giuseppe to live in San Girolamo's rectory.

 From a young age, Sandra was noted for her faith.
 She would pray early in the mornings and late in the evenings.
 She made her First Holy Communion on 3 May 1970.
 From 24 January 1972, aged 10, Sabattini began to keep a journal recording her spiritual reflections.
 She was confirmed on 16 April 1972.
-Aged 12, she met Oreste Benzi, founder of the Pope John XXIII Community, at a meeting organised by Bonini.
+Aged 12, she met Oreste Benzi, a priest and founder of the Pope John XXIII Community, at a meeting organised by Bonini.
 In September 1974, Sabattini volunteered at a youth summer camp for disabled children in Canazei.

 Sabattini met her fiancé, Guido Rossi, at a carnival party in February 1978.
 Rossi, who was two years her senior, was also a member of the Pope John XXIII Community.
-For their first date, Sabattini brought Rossi to a cemetery to visit the graves of the forgotten.
+For their first date, she brought him to a cemetery to visit the graves of the forgotten.
 They became engaged in 1979.

 Sabattini passed her high school diploma in 1980, and enrolled as a medical student at the University of Bologna, aspiring to become a missionary doctor in Africa.
 She achieved excellent marks in her exams.

-On weekends and in the summer of 1982 and 1983, Sabattini volunteered at a drug rehabilitation centre run by the Pope John XXIII Community.
+On weekends and in the summer of 1982 and 1983, Sandra volunteered at a drug rehabilitation centre run by the Pope John XXIII Community.
 The centre was located in Trarivi, on the road between Rimini and Montescudo.

 Death

 On 29 April 1984, Sabattini was due to attend a meeting of the community in Igea Marina.
 She arrived at 9.30am, accompanied by Rossi and a friend, Elio.
 Sabattini and Elio were hit by another vehicle as they left their car.
 Benzi accompanied Sabattini in the ambulance, holding her mouth open.
 She was admitted to the Bellaria Hospital in Bologna.
-After three days in coma, Sabattini died on 2 May 1984.
+After three days in coma, Sandra Sabattini died on 2 May 1984.

-Sabattini's funeral was celebrated on 5 May 1984, with a homily by Benzi.
+Sandra's funeral was celebrated on 5 May 1984, with a homily by Benzi.
 She was buried in the cemetery of the church of Sant'Andrea in Casale, in the comune of San Clemente, less than 4 km from her childhood home in Cella.